Ajogeorge29/Interactive_Segmentation/README.md

 ### Method Summary

-[cite_start]Our method employs a customized **3D U-Net with Interactive Click Guidance** to refine IAC segmentation, specifically addressing challenges in low-contrast regions or scans with metal artifacts.
+Our method employs a customized **3D U-Net with Interactive Click Guidance** to refine IAC segmentation, specifically addressing challenges in low-contrast regions or scans with metal artifacts.

 The architecture and flow are designed as follows: